xpack-dev-tools/windows-build-tools-xpack/README-RELEASE.md

 The xPack Windows Build Tools has no strict release schedule, but will try to follow the GNU make release schedule, if possible.

+However, make stables releases were rare, and after v4.3 git sources were used.

 ## Prepare the build

 Before starting the build, perform some checks and tweaks.